John de Vere, 16th Earl of Oxford: Family

-He married first Dorothy Neville, daughter of Ralph Neville, 4th Earl of Westmorland in Holywell, Shoreditch, London on 3 July 1536, and second Dorothy fled the marriage in about January 1546, citing "'the vnkynde [unkind] dealing of the earl'".
+He married firstly Dorothy Neville, daughter of Ralph Neville, 4th Earl of Westmorland in Holywell, Shoreditch, London on 3 July 1536, secondly and bigamiously Joan Jockey of Earls Colne at White Colne Church, and thirdly, Margery Golding in Belchamp St Paul on 1 August 1548.

+Dorothy fled the marriage in about January 1546, citing "'the vnkynde [unkind] dealing of the earl'".
 In May of that year, de Vere bigamously married one of his mistresses, Joan Jockey of Earls Colne, at White Colne Church.
 Five men (including a knight and a lord) broke into Oxford's home while he was away and either cut Jockey's nose clean off or cut the "skin at the base of the nostrils into flaps to give her a permanently grotesque appearance", a traditional punishment for "unsocial behaviour".
 Though Joan Jockey survived the attack, the Earl definitively 'put her away'".
-In 1585, when attesting to the legitimacy of Oxford's marriage to Margery Golding, members of his household reported that "'all theise women were shaken off by the same Earle ... before the said lady Dorothie dyed'" on "about 6 January 1548, at a parsonage located a half mile from distant Salisbury."[17], third, Margery Golding in Belchamp St Paul on 1 August 1548.
-Dorothy Neville (died c.
-6 January 1548), His two marriages produced three children.
-With his first wife, Dorothy, he had Katherine de Vere, who married Edward Windsor, 3rd Baron Windsor.
+In 1585, when attesting to the legitimacy of Oxford's marriage to Margery Golding, members of his household reported that "'all theise women were shaken off by the same Earle ... before the said lady Dorothie dyed'" on "about 6 January 1548, at a parsonage located a half mile from distant Salisbury."

+His two marriages produced three children.
+With his first wife, Dorothy, (d. c.
+6 January 1548), he had Katherine de Vere, who married Edward Windsor, 3rd Baron Windsor, "and Faith, who died in swaddling clothes".
 With Margery, he had a son, Edward de Vere, 17th Earl of Oxford, and a daughter, Mary de Vere.
 Margery died on 2 December 1568.
 After his death in Oxford, he was buried in Castle Hedingham, Essex, on 31 August 1562.